 Under the main wings are equipped with a BOZ pod.
 It’s a chaff and flare dispenser pod.
 For reference, Chaff is a thing that spreads fine metal pieces in the air to obstruct the tracking of radar-guided missiles.
 Flare is a device that shoots a lot of ignition products that emit light and infrared rays in the air as a defense against infrared-guided missiles that track heat sources such as engine exhaust.
 Both are equipped to protect themselves from enemy missiles.
 Somehow this pod is dark green, isn’t it?

-Aircraft color is hemp on the top and light aircraft gray on the bottom.
+The aircraft color is hemp on the top and light aircraft gray on the bottom.
 Actually, both colors are very similar.
 It is a shade that blends well into the desert as it was engaged in a strategy in the Middle East.
 The nationality mark is low visibility painting.
 The size is also small.

 I might have been out of concentration on the way.
 Big size plastic models are hard but interesting.
 It was completed somehow.
-A lot of fishing weights are in the fuselage and it is quite a heavy work.
+A lot of fishing weights are in the fuselage and it is quite heavy work.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.